Board member - Bill Jones

 Bill practically grew up on Route 66.
 His grandpa, Harry “Shorty” Jones, opened a Shell station in the late 1920s on the south side of Route 66 in Lebanon, just east of where Laclede Electric Cooperative is today.
 Harry died in 1946, and Bill’s dad, Bill Sr., took over the station, operating it until 1956 when it was torn down for the construction of Interstate 44.
 Bill Jr. can pinpoint the station’s exact location, because Route 66 now curves left at that spot.
 The family still owned land across Interstate 44, so Bill Sr. opened Bill’s Garage there.
 Bill Jr. later ran the garage for 10 years before retiring.
-Bill became president of the Lebanon-Laclede County Route 66 Society in 2016.
+Bill served as president of the Lebanon-Laclede County Route 66 Society from 2016 to 2020.
 He’s pictured with the 1947 GM Flexible Bus he bought in 2016.
-The bus plays a prominent role in Route 66 Society events.
+While Bill owned the bus, it played a prominent role in Route 66 Society events.

 Board member - Gary Sosniecki